B4san/Prueba-Workspaces/README.md

 - **Green-Themed Animations**: Buttons have a green glow effect when hovered over.
 - **Loading Animation**: A green spinner is displayed while the page is loading.
 - **Transition Effects**: Sections fade in and out with a green tint when navigating between them.
+- **Dynamic Game Details Loading**: Game details (thumbnail and release year) are dynamically loaded when a section is clicked.

 ## Sections